 Heart surgery, also known as cardiac surgery, is a type of medical procedure that involves the heart or the blood vessels around it.
 It is performed to correct problems associated with the heart.
 The most common type of heart surgery for adults is coronary artery bypass grafting (CABG), where a healthy artery or vein from the body is grafted to the blocked coronary artery.
 This allows the grafted artery to bypass the blocked artery and bring fresh blood to the heart.

 Heart surgery can treat complications of heart disease, correct congenital heart defects, treat valvular heart disease and control heart rhythm disturbances.
-It can also place medical devices that help control the heartbeat or support heart function and blood flow, and replace a damaged heart with a healthy one from a donor.
+It can also implant medical devices that help control the heartbeat or support heart function and blood flow and replace a damaged heart with a healthy one from a donor.

 Open-heart surgery is when the chest is cut open and surgery is performed on the muscles, valves, or arteries of the heart.
 During this procedure, the heart may be stopped temporarily and the patient is connected to a heart-lung machine.
 This machine takes over the pumping action of the heart, supplying oxygen and removing carbon dioxide from the blood.

-Despite the complexity, heart surgery has high success rates and helps millions of people live healthier, more active lives.
+Despite its complexity, heart surgery has high success rates and helps millions of people live healthier, more active lives.
 Recovery from heart surgery can be a lengthy process, with initial recovery taking 6 to 8 weeks.
-But most people can return to normal activities after this recovery period.
+However, most people can return to normal activities after this recovery period.

 When is heart surgery needed?